 In a similar vein, be sure to be a regular attendee at key lending industry events and conferences.
 Networking allows you to be ahead of the curve with the latest up-and-coming trends in the business.

-If you are a lender, investor or developer and have questions about implementing processes to grow your business, please reach out.
-We are here for you and offer our experience in guiding your business to great success.
+If you are a lender, investor, or developer and have questions about implementing processes to grow your business, please reach out.
+The Andelsman Law team is here for you and offers our experience in guiding your business to great success.